LSST: from Science Drivers to Reference Design and Anticipated Data Products: EXAMPLES OF LSST SCIENCE PROJECTS

 \subsection{Additional Science Projects}

-The experience with any large survey (e.g., SDSS, 2MASS, GALEX, to name but a few) is that the most interesting science that comes out is often unrelated to the main science drivers, and is unanticipated at the time the survey is designed.
-LSST will enable even more diverse science than encompassed by the four themes that drive the system design.
+The experience with any large survey (e.g., SDSS, 2MASS, VISTA, WISE, GALEX, to name but a few) is that much of their most interesting science is often unrelated to the main science drivers, and is often unanticipated at the time the survey is designed.
+LSST will enable far more diverse science than encompassed by the four themes that drive the system design.
 We list a few anticipated major programs.